 Pigeon Forge is known for the abundance of outdoor activities in the Smoky Mountains.
 But after several days of hiking or white water rafting, you need a break from Mother Nature.
-Fortunately, whether you’re looking to beat the heat or escape the rain, there are plenty of indoor activities in Pigeon Forge to choose from.
-The fun doesn’t have to stop just because you went inside!

 Take advantage of the top ten indoor activities in Pigeon Forge, which include:

 As you drive along the Parkway, it’s hard not to notice the towering replica of the Titanic.
 Inside, the Titanic Museum Attraction boasts 400 pre-discovery artifacts across 20+ interactive exhibits for visitors to explore.

 At the beginning of your tour, you’re handed a boarding pass with the name of a real Titanic passenger.
 As you wind through the halls of the museum, you learn more about the individual, and eventually, their fate.
 Along the way, you’ll have the opportunity to feel an iceberg, hear the stories of passengers, and speak to knowledgeable historic interpreters.

 It takes about 2 hours to see all the museum has to offer.
 Do keep in mind, photography is not permitted inside the museum to preserve the artifacts.

 When you choose to vacation in Pigeon Forge, you have a wealth of entertainment right at your fingertips.
 Pigeon Forge shows combine world-class talent with over-the-top special effects for jaw-dropping productions.
 When you want to head indoors, pick a show, any show—from comedy specials to dinner shows.